Data management#

 Analysts producing published statistics may also be interested in Connected Open Government Statistics (COGS) and the review of government data linking methods.

-Guidance from the UK Data Service describes data security considerations.
+The UK Data Service provides guidance on data security considerations.